 3. Delete the account

 To create an inactive mailbox, you’ll need to use Microsoft 365 retention policies, which require an active license.
 However, once the mailbox is inactive, it no longer requires a license to retain the email data.
-You can find more details about the licensing requirements here.

 The mailbox will remain in Microsoft 365 as an inactive mailbox until the retention policy or retention labels are removed.
 Exchange Online will check for any retention holds on the mailbox, which may come from an eDiscovery case, a retention policy, or retention labels.
 As long as a hold is present, the mailbox cannot be removed until the retention period expires.
 If multiple holds are applied, the mailbox will be retained until the last hold lapses, ensuring data protection throughout the process.